yuyenla/g4less-public/README.md

 6. run the command: git commit -m "my message here"

-7. run the command: git push origin branch-name (please, DO NOT push to master!)
+7. run the command: git push origin <branchname> (please, DO NOT push to master!)

 8. go onto github and click on this repository, and then click on "branches" you should be able to see the latest branch you commited.